Endara Desktop

 - STDIO — paste a command and arguments (for example

 npx -y @modelcontextprotocol/server-filesystem /Users/me).
-The relay spawns it as a child process. - HTTP — paste a URL like
+By default the relay runs it inside a per-endpoint container (see Containerized stdio servers), falling back to a direct child process when no container runtime is detected. - HTTP — paste a URL like

 https://mcp.context7.com/mcpand any required headers. - SSE — for legacy servers that speak Server-Sent Events instead of streamable HTTP.